Oyatsupan Bakers

-Oyatsupan Bakers, or simply Oyatsupan, is a Japanese bakery in the U.S. state of Oregon.
-The original bakery opened in Beaverton in 2016, and second location opened in Tigard in 2019.
+Oyatsupan Bakers, or simply Oyatsupan, is a Japanese bakery in The Portland metropolitan area, in the U.S. state of Oregon.
+The original bakery opened in Beaverton in 2016, and a second location opened in Tigard in 2019.
+In 2026, the business began operating a kitchen in southeast Portland.

 Description

-Oyatsupan is an "austere" Japanese bakery in Beaverton, according to Portland Monthly.
+Oyatsupan began as an "austere" Japanese bakery in Beaverton, according to Portland Monthly, and has expanded to include other locations in The Portland metropolitan area, including Tigard and southeast Portland.

 The menu has included "whimsical "chocolate pudding stuffed cornets, croissant dough apple pies with matcha custard, and doughnuts filled with Japanese beef curry, as well as eclairs, Japanese breads, pastries, and sandwiches.
 In 2018, Grant Butler of The Oregonian wrote, "This airy, elegant bakery combines Japanese and Western baking traditions, resulting in pastry cases filled with baked goods you expect (croissants, baguettes, puff pastry) with things you don't see at other places (green tea cookies, Japanese sweet buns, buttery rolls filled with edamame or red bean paste).
 There are savory options, too, like the unusual hot dog roll, which features a wiener baked into a brioche bun, and dressed up with drizzles of ketchup, mayonnaise and mustard."